1paulpo1/mathcha2tikz/README.md

 - [ ] Richer styles: pattern (see limitations section) and fill
 - [ ] Dash patterns: extend dictionary; future nearest-match mapping when no exact match
 - [ ] CLI enhancements: degub, module-toggle, etc.
-- [ ] Performance metrics: percentage of compression, processing time, etc.
+- [ ] Performance metrics: compression ratio, processing time, etc.

 ## Known Limitations

-- Patterns are known to be not supported by Obsidian renderer (as well as many other libs).
-See [obsidian-tikzjax](https://github.com/artisticat1/obsidian-tikzjax) repository for more info
+- TikZ Library `Patterns` is known to be not supported by Obsidian renderer (as well as many other libs).
+See [obsidian-tikzjax](https://github.com/artisticat1/obsidian-tikzjax) repository for more info. *It is unlikely to be fixed in the future.*
-- Tested on ~~macOS~~ UNIX-based system only
+- ~~Tested on UNIX-based system only~~
 - Module toggles and pipeline configuration menus are hidden for now
 - Per-module debug UI is hidden; only global debug toggle is available
 - ~~Occasional instability while converting~~ unsupported shapes skipped and not affected